pedricolino/cnakepit/README.md

+# Snakemake pipeline to map and call CNVs with different methods

-# Forked from Nina's FPPE-panel-pipeline
+- Forked from Nina's FPPE-panel-pipeline
+- Without any kind of normal samples
+- On panels, i.e. targeted sequencing data

 ## General workflow